-Ancient forests, drovers tracks, the Dorsetshire Gap, minimal roads.
-Warning! a couple of spots will be very muddy after bad weather.
+Ancient forests, drovers tracks, the Dorsetshire Gap, minimal roads … it’s just a Dorset dream of a walk.
+One word of warning – a couple of spots will be very muddy after bad weather, so really good boots a must.

 Setting off around the side of Rawlsbury Camp, we were set for a pretty wet day.